The Legislative Assembly has a number of statutory officers who deal with various aspects of the business affecting the House and the Members.

 Chief Electoral Officer

-The Chief Electoral Officer (CEO) is a statutory officer of the Legislative Assembly of the Northwest Territories.
-The CEO is appointed by the Commissioner of the Northwest Territories for a four-year term, following a recommendation to appoint by the Legislative Assembly.
+The Chief Electoral Officer (CEO) is appointed by the Commissioner of the Northwest Territories for a four-year term, following a recommendation to appoint by the Legislative Assembly.
 The CEO reports to the Legislative Assembly through the Speaker.

 Equal Pay Commissioner